Jimbojones1/Seattle-Animal-Spirits/03_intermediate_front_end/d03-constructors.md

 // it creates an object
 // a constructor is a blueprint to construct an object
-// speeds, colour, size, price, brand function bike(speeds, colour, size, price, brand) {
+// speeds, colour, size, price, brand function Bike(speeds, colour, size, price, brand) {

   // attributes
   this.speeds = speeds;